-BNL conducts research in nuclear and highenergy physics, the physics and chemistry of materials, environmental science, alternative energy sources, nuclear nonproliferation, neurosciences, medical imaging, and structural biology.
-Approximately 2,700 scientists, engineers, technicians, and support staff work at the Laboratory, and more than 3,500 guest researchers from around the world visit the site each year to participate in scientific collaborations.
+BNL conducts research in nuclear and highenergy physics, the physics and chemistry of materials, nanoscience, energy and environmental research, national security and nonproliferation, neurosciences and medical imaging, structural biology, and computational sciences.
 BNL's world-class research facilities are also available to university, industrial, and government personnel.

-To date, six Nobel Prizes have been awarded for discoveries made wholly or partly at BNL.
-Some significant discoveries and developments made at the Laboratory include L-dopa, used to treat Parkinson's disease; the first synthesis of human insulin; the use of x-rays and neutrons to study biological specimens; the radionuclide thallium-201, used in millions of cardiac stress tests each year; the radionuclide technetium-99, also used to diagnose heart disease; x-ray angiography for noninvasive cardiac imaging; and research on solar neutrinos and how they change form as they move through space; magnetically-levitated (maglev) trains; energy technologies studies; and researching pollutioneating bacteria.
+To date, seven Nobel Prizes have been awarded for discoveries made wholly or partly at BNL.
+Some significant discoveries and developments made at the Laboratory include Ldopa, used to treat Parkinson's disease; the first synthesis of human insulin; the use of x-rays and neutrons to study biological specimens; the radionuclide thallium-201, used in millions of cardiac stress tests each year; the radionuclide technetium-99, also used to diagnose heart disease; x-ray angiography for noninvasive cardiac imaging; research on solar neutrinos and how they change form as they move through space; magnetically-levitated (magley) trains; energy technologies studies; and researching pollution-eating bacteria.